 Formerly known as Downtown for Good, BASE Camp (Boston Avenue Service Experience) is a family-friendly mission event for all ages!
-BASE Camp is set for Sunday, April 2, 2017 from noon until 4:00.
+BASE Camp for 2017 was held on Sunday, April 2.
 Volunteers wear work clothes to church and meet in Jubilee Hall immediately following the 11 a.m. service for lunch before dispersing to job sites across Downtown Tulsa.
 Job sites include:

 - Rise Against Hunger (formerly Stop Hunger Now) Event - Jubilee Hall (25,000 meals are packaged in just 90 minutes!)

 - Gardens, Painting, and Projects - Burroughs Elementary, Circle of Care, & Altamont

 - Mission Projects for Children 5 and Under - Boston Avenue